mrotteveel/fb-datagrip/README.md

 ## Version

-Information based on Firebird 3.
+Information based on Firebird 2.5 and 3.0.

 ## Important limitations